redmond2742/TrafficSignalKit/README.md

 # Traffic Signal Kit

 Welcome to the Traffic Signal Kit!
 This project is a learning journey into Vue.js with a focus on building practical traffic signal-related tools.
-In 2024, the goal is to dive deep into Vue.js, exploring various aspects of the framework by creating a new tool each month.
-Were moving fast so these tools will serve as proof of concepts, showcasing different Vue.js features and techniques while providing a useful tool related to traffic signals.
+These tools were built fast to serve as proof of concepts, showcasing different Vue.js features and techniques while providing a useful tool related to traffic signals.

 ## Purpose